PaulMacinic/match-labs/readme.md

 5. Once inside the folder run the following command:
    `npm install`

+6. Once the modules finish installing you can start the project by running:
+   `npm start`

-6. Open the match-labs-course folder in VSCode
+7. Open the match-labs-course folder in VSCode

-7. Navigate in your favourite browser to localhost:3000
+8. Navigate in your favourite browser to localhost:3000

 8. Enjoy, you just cloned your first React app. 🎉